-- You have forfeited your right to challenge the traffic ticket in court
+- You have forfeited your right to challenge the NM traffic ticket in court.

-- The New Mexico MVD will assign points to your driving record
+- The New Mexico Motor Vehicle Division (MVD) will record the violation and assign points to your driving record, which could possibly cause:

-- You likely have the option to attend a court-approved driver improvement school.
-Course completion will help you reduce points on your driving record.
+- You may have the option to attend a court-approved driver improvement school.
+Course completion can:

-Failing to pay the traffic ticket comes with repercussions.
-The MVD will suspend your New Mexico driver's license and the presiding court may issue a bench warrant for your arrest.
+If you fail to pay the traffic ticket on time – or fail to pay it at all – the NM MVD will suspend your driver's license and the presiding court might issue a bench warrant for your arrest.

 Pleading Guilty as New Mexico CDL Holder

-You must, by law, notify your employer within 30 days of any traffic violation conviction.
+As a NM commercial driver, you must notify your employer within 30 days of any traffic violation conviction (except for parking tickets).
 This applies to all situations.
-Even if you're ticketed for speeding in Utah while driving your own car, you'd still need to notify your boss.
+Even if you're ticketed for speeding in another state while driving your own car, you'd still need to notify your boss.

 Check out New Mexico's Commercial Driver License Manual for a complete list of rules and regulations.